SasiKudasi/SasiKudasi/README.md

 ## Hi, my name is Alexander

 **I'm a beginner web developer specializing in C# and ASP.NET.
-I am currently studying at Sber School 21, where I am developing my software development and problem solving skills.
+I am currently studying at School 21, where I am developing my software development and problem solving skills.
 In addition, I am studying at the Moscow Technical University of Communications and taking OTUS programming courses to deepen my knowledge and experience in this field.**

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=SasiKudasi&layout=compact)